stereolabs/zed-gstreamer/README.md

   parent              : The parent of the object
                         flags: readable, writable, 0x2000
                         Object of type "GstObject"
-  pos-depth-min-range : This setting allows you to change the minmum depth used by theSDK for Positional Tracking.
+  pos-depth-min-range : This setting allows you to change the minmum depth used by the SDK for Positional Tracking.
                         flags: readable, writable
                         Float.
 Range:              -1 -           65535 Default:              -1
   roi                 : Enable region of interest filtering